Datadog

 Nobl9 Webβ

-Follow the instructions below to create your SLOs with Datadog in the UI:
+Follow the instructions below to create your SLOs with Datadog in the Nobl9 Web application.

-Modify Period for Historical Data Retrieval, when necessary.
+- Modify Period for Historical Data Retrieval, if necessary.

 - This value defines how far back in the past your data will be retrieved when replaying your SLO based on Datadog.